 - 20.1 a) Each car must carry the race number of its driver as published by the Organisers.
 The number panel as supplied by the organiser may not be modified without the organisers approval and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification unless specifically provided by the organiser (see Appendix 2). - b) Every competitor must display the name of the driver and his national flag on the bodywork or on the outside of the cockpit.
-These must be clearly legible.

-In order that the cars of each team may be easily distinguished from one another whilst they are on the track, the on board cameras located above the drivers head of the first car must be predominantly black, the second car must be predominantly fluorescent yellow, the third fluorescent orange, the fourth fluorescent blue and the fifth must be white.
+These must be clearly legible. - c) In order that the cars of each team may be easily distinguished from one another whilst they are on the track, the on board cameras located above the drivers head of the first car must be predominantly black, the second car must be predominantly fluorescent yellow, the third fluorescent orange.